sso66/eagletonlabs-starter-webpack-react-js/README.md

       	It provides certain Node libraries for browser usage.
       - **babel-preset-es2015** is a babel preset for all es2015 plugins
       - **babel-preset-react** is a babel preset for all React plugins
+      - **path** is an exact copy of the NodeJS ’path’ module published to the NPM registry.

     - *options*:
         - **test** -- a regular expression that tests what kind of files to run through this loader.